Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere is characterized by a charming blend of nostalgic and modern elements, highlighted by a beautiful art style and endearing characters.
-While some find the voice acting cheesy, it complements the overall vibe, which is filled with playful Atari references.
+The atmosphere is praised for its charming blend of nostalgic and modern elements, highlighted by beautiful art and playful characters.
+While the voice acting is somewhat cheesy, it complements the game's intended vibe and enhances the overall experience.

-• “I love the silly little characters (the complaints about the writing are overblown, it's cute), the art style is beautiful, and the atmosphere is pretty sweet, a nice mix of the new and old, with a whole lot of Atari references packed into it.”
+• “I love the silly little characters, the art style is beautiful, and the atmosphere is pretty sweet—a nice mix of the new and old, with a whole lot of Atari references packed into it.”

-• “The voice acting is a little cheesy, but seems to fit the atmosphere they were going for, so I won't count it against the game.”
+• “The voice acting is a little cheesy, but seems to fit the atmosphere they were going for, so I won't count that against it.”

 • replayability